drpout/boilr/README.md

 Supports 2 types of alarms:

 * Price Hit - Triggered when price crosses the alarm's upper or lower limit.
 * Price Change - Triggered when price changes more than X amount (in currency or percentage) in a specified time frame (e.g. 1 day).
+It has an optional "spike alert" function, which fetches data with a given updated interval (e.g. 30 s) and alerts about price spikes in the middle of the time frame.

 Sound and vibration are configurable globally and individually for each alarm.
 Lists of exchanges, pairs and alarms are fully searchable, allowing a quick alarm setup and configuration.

 Market data is retrieved directly from the exchanges using Wi-Fi or Mobile Data (if allowed). [libdynticker](https://github.com/andrefbsantos/libdynticker) is used to interface with the exchanges.
 Therefore, Boilr supports all [exchanges available on libdynticker](https://github.com/andrefbsantos/libdynticker/#supported-exchanges), as all their pairs.

 To create alarms Boilr uses [libpricealarm](https://github.com/andrefbsantos/libpricealarm).

+Other libraries we use: [changeloglib](https://github.com/gabrielemariotti/changeloglib).

 Check Boilr's website to see it in action: http://boilr.mobi The website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).